HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="intrinsic-and-extrinsic-image-sizing.png",
   caption="Intrinsic and extrinsic image sizing.", description="A stacked bar chart showing the percentage of images whose width and height are determined based on extrinsic vs extrinsic sizing.
 There is a (for now) mysterious third category: both.
 The distributions between intrinsic, extrinsic, and both are quite different for height and width.
-For height, 60% of images are intrinsically sized, and 30% extrinsic; the remainder fall under both.
-For width, just 10% of images are intrinsically sized, and 66% are extrinsic; the remaining 24% are both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=769042260&format=interactive", sheets_gid="576119731", sql_file="image_sizing_extrinsic_intrinsic.sql"
+For height, 59.6% of images are intrinsically sized, and 30.3% extrinsic and the remaining 10.0% fall under both.
+For width, 9.6% of images are intrinsically sized, and 66.1% are extrinsic; the remaining 24.4% are both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=769042260&format=interactive", sheets_gid="576119731", sql_file="image_sizing_extrinsic_intrinsic.sql"